dotmesh-io/docs/hugo/content/tutorials/hello-dotmesh-kubernetes.md

 ## Optional: Adding a collaborator

-Prove that data can move between machines by inviting a friend or co-worker to join the [Dothub](https://dothub.com/) too!
+Prove that data can move between Kubernetes clusters by inviting a friend or co-worker to join the [Dothub](https://dothub.com/) too!

 When they've signed up, add them as a collaborator, by going to the _Settings_ page for your datadot, and type their user's username to add them as a collaborator.